chocofamilyme/laravel-jaeger/README.md

 All unstopped spans will be automatically stopped when application is terminated

+### Controlling the rate of traces

+In the configuration file you may modify *JAEGER_SAMPLE_RATE* variable to configure the rate.
+The variable accepts values from 0 to 1.

+For example, if you set 0.1 then only 10% of all traces is displayed.
+Set 1 to output them all.

 ## Listeners

 There are 4 available listeners, they are disabled by default, you can turn on or write your own implementation for this listeners in config file